-1. It is a staff person's legal and ethical duty to report suspected abuse or suspicious behavior.
-Staff will cooperate fully with any investigation Contact your supervisor or Executive Director in any situation of suspected abuse.

-2. Staff must appear clean, neat and appropriately attired.

-3. While the Y does not discriminate against an individual's lifestyle, it does require that in the performance of their task, staff will abide by the standards of conduct set forth by the YMCA of the Fox Cities.

-4. Using, possessing or being under the influence of alcohol or illegal drugs during staff hours is prohibited.

-5. Smoking or use of tobacco or vaping products in the presence of children or parents during staff hours is prohibited.
+- 1. It is a volunteer's legal and ethical duty to report suspected abuse or suspicious behavior.
+Volunteers will cooperate fully with any investigation Contact your supervisor or other YMCA staff member in any situation of suspected abuse. - 2.
+Volunteers must appear clean, neat and appropriately attired. - 3.
+While the Y does not discriminate against an individual's lifestyle, it does require that in the performance of their task, volunteers will abide by the standards of conduct set forth by the YMCA of the Fox Cities. - 4.
+Using, possessing or being under the influence of alcohol or illegal drugs during volunteer hours is prohibited. - 5.
+Smoking or use of tobacco or vaping products in the presence of children or parents during volunteer hours is prohibited.